The Best Cruise for Every Month of the Year

 Come February, ice, snow, and freezing temps and can have you feeling the winter blues.
 Luckily, warm weather and sunshine await in the Caribbean.
 For a family-friendly vacation, Rob Clabbers, president of Q Cruise + Travel, a Virtuoso Agency, recommends Royal Caribbean’s new Symphony of The Seas, the world’s largest ship.
 “Two three-story twisting and turning water slides will certainly appeal to kids of all ages!”

 Beat the crowds by booking your European escape on Norwegian Epic in advance of summer.
 The seven-day Western Mediterranean journey stops at picturesque ports throughout Spain, France, and Italy.
-Tour grand piazzas in Naples, sample wood-fired pizza and visit storied attractions in Rome (don’t miss these secret enchantments of the Eternal City), pack your SPF for some sunbathing in Cannes, and gaze upon the glory of landmarks designed by Catalan architect Antoni Gaudí in Barcelona.
+Tour grand piazzas in Naples, sample wood-fired pizza and visit storied attractions in Rome, pack your SPF for some sunbathing in Cannes, and gaze upon the glory of landmarks designed by Catalan architect Antoni Gaudí in Barcelona.

 The Galapagos Islands, a volcanic archipelago off the coast of Ecuador, is a renowned for its wildlife viewing.
 “Although you can visit this natural paradise year-round, June is ideal because it’s the beginning of the dry season, which tends to be less busy,” says Clabbers.
 Celebrity Cruises boasts 15 adventurous expeditions to this bucket list-worthy locale on three ships, with the all-suite Celebrity Flora joining the fleet in late May 2019.
 While on your summer sea voyage, make sure to avoid these rude cruise mistakes.